Quick video demo

 GitLab connection configuration

-Before you can start to use the macros, make sure the credentials are inserted correctly in the admin panel (as seen below)
+Before you can start to use the macros, make sure the credentials are inserted correctly in the admin panel (as seen below).

 The credentials are the URL of the server and a private API key.
 The server has to be reachable from the confluence server over the network connection to allow the macros to work properly.
-The private API key can be generated on the GitLab server (where it is called "personal access token").
+The private API key can be generated on the GitLab server (where it is called a "personal access token").
 You can find it under Profile Settings (click on your avatar icon on the right) → Access Tokens.

 At this place, you can generate a unique access token for the GitLab API Connector plugin.
 Be aware that the personal access token is only shown once after the creation.

 Although you could also use the private token which can be found under the account, consider using an access token created as described above.
 For older versions of GitLab (< 8.8), this is the only option as there was no possibility to create an access token.